caporaso-lab/developing-with-qiime2/book/plugins/tutorials/intro.md

 > It’s natural to want to complete large tranches of work before you publish them, so that you have something substantial to show each time.
 Avoid this temptation - every step in the right direction is worth publishing immediately. [(source)](https://diataxis.fr/foundations/)

-... this is a step in that direction.
+The current content is a step in that direction.
 ```

 1. Nick Bokulich’s lab maintains a template QIIME 2 plugin that is a great start for your plugin.
 You can find this here: